phac-nml/gnali/docs/advanced.md

-# Walkthrough #
+# Advanced Walkthrough #

 ## Overview ##

-The purpose of this walkthrough will be to illustrate a simple, but complete example of using gNALI to find high-confidence loss-of-function variants of genes.
+The purpose of this walkthrough will be to illustrate an execution gNALI to find high-confidence loss-of-function variants of genes using optional parameters.

 ## Input Data ##